2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

 # Linking pangenome to environment:

 To characterize the ratio of environmentally accessory genes (EAGs) to environmentally core genes (ECGs) in each gene cluster in the pangenome, we classified genes with less than 25% of the median coverage of all genes found in the genome as EAGs.
 This is the same threshold used by Delmont and Eren.
-We used this command:
+We used this command which we ran through the slurm script anvi-meta-pan-genome.sh:

     anvi-meta-pan-genome -p Prochlorococcus-ISOLATE-PAN/Prochloroccocus-ISOLATE-PAN-PAN.db -g Prochlorococcus-ISOLATE-PAN-  GENOMES.db -i ../data/internal-genomes.txt --fraction-of-median-coverage 0.25